- Rebooting Basics

 With a clear understanding of how you became addicted, what occurred in your brain, and how healing progresses, you are better prepared to steer your own course to recovery.

-- If you haven't already, please watch Your Brain on Porn: Porn Addiction, and my latest, Adolescent Brain Meets Highspeed Internet Porn.
+- If you haven't already, please watch Your Brain on Porn: Porn Addiction, and Adolescent Brain Meets Highspeed Internet Porn.

-- If you have porn-induced ED, watch my four-part series Erectile Dysfunction and Porn, and explore this FAQ - Is my erectile dysfunction (ED) related to my porn use?
+- If you have porn-induced ED, watch Porn-induced Erectile Dysfunction, and explore this FAQ - Is my erectile dysfunction (ED) related to my porn use?

 - To understand clearly how today's Internet porn differs from sex or porn of the past, read the following articles in sequence: Porn, Novelty, and the Coolidge effect, Porn Then and Now: Welcome to Brain Training and Why Shouldn't Johnny Watch Porn If He Likes?